Token Buyback & Burn Accounting: An Unsettled Question (2026)

 Token Buyback & Burn Accounting: An Unsettled Question

-A protocol buying back and burning its own token looks like a corporate share buyback.
-The honest accounting answer is uncomfortable: there is no authoritative crypto-specific standard, an entity's own token is generally not its asset by default, and the treatment depends entirely on what the token represents — which is itself often unsettled.
+A protocol that buys back its own token on-market and burns it is doing something that looks, economically, like a corporate share buyback — return value to holders, reduce the circulating supply.
+The instinct is to reach for treasury-stock accounting and book it the same way.
+That instinct is exactly the trap.
+There is no authoritative crypto-specific standard for token buyback and burn, an entity's own token is generally not its asset by default, and the treatment turns entirely on what the token actually represents — which is itself frequently unsettled.
 This article does not prescribe a treatment.
-It sets out the questions to take to your auditor, because that is the truthful guidance.
+It lays out the questions to put to your auditor and counsel, because for this transaction that is the honest guidance.

-- No authoritative crypto-specific standard governs token buyback/burn — the share-buyback analogy is not automatically valid.
+- No authoritative crypto-specific standard governs token buyback and burn, so the share-buyback analogy is not automatically valid.

-- An entity's own token is generally not its asset by default (broadly analogous to not recognizing your own equity as an asset) — but whether that holds depends on what the token represents, itself often unsettled.
+- An entity's own token is generally not its asset by default — broadly analogous to the principle that an entity does not recognize its own equity as an asset — but whether that holds depends on what the token represents, itself often unsettled.

-- Where the buyback cost goes, and whether a burn creates a gain/expense/equity-movement/nothing, depend on that characterisation — no authoritative rule selects among the options.
+- Where the buyback consideration goes, and whether a burn produces a gain, an expense, an equity movement, or nothing, depend on that characterisation.
+No authoritative rule selects among the options.

-- This article deliberately prescribes nothing — prescribing would be inventing a non-existent rule.
+- This article deliberately prescribes nothing; prescribing a treatment would be inventing a rule that does not authoritatively exist.

-- The guidance is the posture: document precisely, get securities/legal counsel on what the token is, take it to the auditor early.
-Not accounting/legal/securities advice.
+- The guidance is a posture: document the token's rights and the mechanics precisely, get securities and legal counsel on what the token is, and take the accounting question to the auditor early.
+This is not accounting, legal, or securities advice.

 Why the share-buyback analogy is not the answer

-A share buyback has well-developed treatment because shares are equity instruments under established standards.
+A share buyback has well-developed treatment because shares are equity instruments under established standards — under IFRS, IAS 32 governs how an entity presents its own equity and why reacquired own equity (treasury shares) is deducted from equity rather than recognized as an asset.
 A protocol token may be equity-like, a liability, or something else depending on its rights and the framework, and no authoritative crypto-specific standard says "treat a token buyback like treasury stock."
-Assuming the analogy is exactly the error this area punishes — the characterisation is the question, not the answer.
-(Token characterisation is itself unsettled — see governance token accounting and SAFT securities risk.)
+Assuming the analogy is exactly the error this area punishes: the characterisation is the question, not the answer.
+Token characterisation is itself unsettled — see governance token accounting and SAFT securities risk.

 Own token: generally not your asset

-Broadly, an entity's own token is not, by default, its asset the way third-party crypto is — analogous to not recognizing your own equity as an asset.
+Broadly, an entity's own token is not, by default, its asset the way third-party crypto is, analogous to the IAS 32 principle that an entity does not recognize its own equity instruments as an asset.
 But whether that analogy holds depends on what the token actually represents, which is often unsettled.
 So this is a judgement, not a rule.
-This article does not assert the bought-back token is or is not an asset — that is the auditor's determination on the facts.
+This article does not assert that the bought-back token is or is not an asset; that is the auditor's determination on the facts.

-It depends entirely on the characterisation of the token and the transaction — exactly what is unsettled.
-Framings discussed in practice differ, and no authoritative crypto-specific standard selects among them.
-Prescribing a destination here would be inventing a rule that does not authoritatively exist — so this article does not.
-The consideration's treatment is a counsel-and-auditor determination.
+It depends entirely on the characterisation of the token and the transaction, which is exactly what is unsettled.
+The framings discussed in practice differ, and no authoritative crypto-specific standard selects among them.
+Where the consideration paid is third-party crypto or a stablecoin, that outgoing asset is itself measured under the relevant standard for crypto assets held (US GAAP fair value under ASU 2023-08, for instance) up to the point it leaves the balance sheet — but where the offsetting entry lands depends on the characterisation of the buyback.
+Prescribing a destination here would be inventing a rule that does not authoritatively exist, so this article does not.
+The treatment of the consideration is a counsel-and-auditor determination.

 Does a burn create a gain or an expense?

-Burning reduces supply, but whether that produces a gain, an expense, an equity movement, or no income-statement effect depends on how the token and buyback were characterised — an unsettled, judgemental chain.
-Treating a burn as automatically a gain (or automatically nothing) is unsupported as a general rule.
+Burning reduces supply, but whether that produces a gain, an expense, an equity movement, or no income-statement effect depends on how the token and the buyback were characterised — an unsettled, judgemental chain.
+Treating a burn as automatically a gain, or automatically nothing, is unsupported as a general rule.
 The effect, if any, is auditor-determined on the facts.

 What a protocol should actually do

-- Document the token's rights and the buyback/burn mechanics precisely.
+- Document the token's rights and the buyback and burn mechanics precisely.

-- Obtain securities/legal counsel on what the token is (see SAFT securities risk).
+- Obtain securities and legal counsel on what the token is (see SAFT securities risk).

-The defensible posture: treat this as an open, judgemental area requiring counsel and auditor input on the specific facts — not a confident treatment from an analogy.
+The defensible posture is to treat this as an open, judgemental area requiring counsel and auditor input on the specific facts, rather than a confident treatment drawn from an analogy.
 That posture is the guidance.

 Practical guidance